GraphQLAPI/graphql-api-for-wp/docs/en/modules/composable-directives.md

 }
 ```

-With nested directives, a directive can augment another directive to fill a gap.
+With composable directives, a directive can augment another directive to fill a gap.

 For instance, directive `@forEach` can iterate over an array of elements, and apply its nested directive on each of them.
 The query from above can be satisfied like this: